Operation Medak Pocket: Croatian denial

 UNTV reports (1993-09-18) on the actions of CANBAT and CIVPOL after UNPROFOR had successfully crossed Croatian lines to set up a buffer between Croatian and Serbian forces in the Medak pocket.
 Includes interviews with civilians caught up in the recent Croatian offensive.

-In an interview with three CANBAT soldiers they explain that they arrived 48 hours ago and that their task was to observe the area and take up a position on the earth embankment fifty metres from where they had first come in between the opposing sides.
-They explain that in process of replacing the Serb lines, they came under direct and indirect fire from the Croatian lines and, following the UNPROFOR rules of engagement, they did return fire but with small arms only.
-The soldiers say that there were no casualties on their side, that the Serbs have a couple of casualties, and they have no knowledge of any Croatian casualties.
+In an interview with three CANBAT soldiers they explained that they arrived 48 hours ago to observe the area and take up a position on the earth embankment fifty metres from where they had first come in between the opposing sides.
+They explained that in process of replacing the Serb lines, they came under direct and indirect fire from the Croatian lines and, following the UNPROFOR rules of engagement, they did return fire but with small arms only.
+The soldiers said that there were no casualties on their side, that the Serbs have a couple of casualties, and they have no knowledge of any Croatian casualties.

-Major-general Petar Stipetić, "categorically rejected any insinuations of an armed conflict between Croatian troops and the UN in the Medak Pocket", although, he mentioned an incident on second day of Croatian withdrawal when French APC got stuck in a minefield for which Croatian commander ordered his engineers and medical corps to salvage the French.
+Major-general Petar Stipetić "categorically rejected any insinuations of an armed conflict between Croatian troops and the UN in the Medak Pocket", although he mentioned an incident on the second day of the Croatian withdrawal when a French APC got stuck in a minefield, for which a Croatian commander ordered his engineers and medical corps to rescue the Frenchmen.

 In 2002 the Croatian newspaper Nacional published a report claiming that "the armed conflict between the Croatian and Canadian forces in operation Medak Pocket from 9 to 17 September 1993 never happened" and that the Canadians had fired "no more than a couple of shots into the night."
-The same newspaper also claims that the autopsy on Croatian soldiers killed during the Operation Medak Pocket, revealed that none of them died from the weapons that Canadians had in their arsenal at the Medak Pocket.
-Retired Croatian admiral Davor Domazet-Lošo, testifying at 2007 trial of general Mirko Norac, commanding officer of the 9th Guards Brigade in September 1993, and general Rahim Ademi, commanding officer of the Gospić military district at the time, denied Canadian claims of scale of the armed conflict with UNPROFOR and 26 Croatian fatalities resulting from the battle.
-He went on to say that he wonders if the 26 victims were Serbs since the claim of 26 killed Croats was not true.
-This was denied by Calvin, and decorated Canadian Army veterans who served at Medak.
-For their part, the Croatian authorities, both civil and military, during the aftermath of the skirmish with the UN forces and in the years that followed, have never stated that any serious battle with UNPROFOR forces in the Medak area ever occurred and claim that the Canadian forces' version of events is politically motivated.
-Domazet also invited Canadian side to show where are the graves of 26 Croatian soldiers "that they killed in non existing clash for which they received 800 medals".
+The same newspaper also claimed that autops on Croatian soldiers killed during the Operation Medak Pocket revealed that none of them died from the weapons that Canadians had in their arsenal at the Medak Pocket.
+Retired Croatian admiral Davor Domazet-Lošo, testifying at the 2007 trial of general Mirko Norac, commanding officer of the 9th Guards Brigade in September 1993, and general Rahim Ademi, commanding officer of the Gospić military district at the time, denied Canadian claims of the scale of the armed conflict with UNPROFOR and 26 Croatian fatalities resulting from the battle.
+He went on to say that he wonders if the 26 victims were actually Serbs.
+This was denied by Lieutenant-Colonel Calvin and decorated Canadian Army veterans who served at Medak.
+The Croatian authorities, both civil and military, during the aftermath of the skirmish with the UN forces and in the years that followed, have never stated that any serious battle with UNPROFOR forces in the Medak area ever occurred and claim that the Canadian forces' version of events is politically motivated.
+Domazet also invited the Canadian side to show where are the graves of 26 Croatian soldiers "that they killed in non existing clash for which they received 800 medals".